ConPaaS-team/conpaas/README.txt

 Installation
 ============

-You will find a small documentation in the "doc" directory.
+You will find the ConPaaS Installation guide in the "doc" directory.

 Bugs
 ====